A vibrant city with a heart-warming sense of community, Hobart will delight you with its natural beauty, exciting dining and captivating festivals.

 Nestled between the sparkling blue waters of the Derwent River and the fluted cliffs of Mt Wellington, Hobart is Australia’s most beautiful capital city.

 But dig a little deeper and you’ll quickly find it’s not just a pretty city, there is a depth and breadth that will keep you coming back for more – whether that’s a weekend, a week, or more.

-Keep reading to find out more about Hobart and how to plan your perfect Tasmanian road trip itinerary!
+Keep reading to find out more about Hobart and how to plan your perfect Hobart and southern Tasmania road trip itinerary.